Principles of Statistical Inference in Online Problems: General Framework

-Philosophically, Principle \hyperref[prin:LASER]{L} means that online estimates should be adapted to the present stage, i.e., the future (e.g., the future sample size \(n\)) should not affect the already computed statistics.
-In terms of LRV estimation, the subsamples \(\mathcal{S}_n(i)\) should be constructed based on their local time \(i\) and unaffected when the global time \(n\) increases.
+Philosophically, Principle \hyperref[prin:LASER]{L} means that subsamples should be built locally and adapted to their current time to avoid reconstruction of subsamples when new data arrive.
+In our context, the subsample $\mathcal{S}_n(i)$ should depend on its local time $i$ only.
+It leads to the window $W_{\Lest}$ in \cref{eq:winL}.

 Principle \hyperref[prin:LASER]{A} states that when the distances are the same, the data pairs contain the same amount of information under stationarity and so should be treated equally.
-This is sensible in time series and helps to explain the sub-efficiency of existing online estimators.
-For example, the state-of-the-art \(\PSR\) in \eqref{eq:winPSR} violates Principle \hyperref[prin:LASER]{A}.
+This is sensible and helps to explain the sub-efficiency of existing online estimators; see Example \ref{eg:on}.

-Principle \hyperref[prin:LASER]{S} introduces more flexibility to meet different user requirements.
-In Examples \ref{eg:off} and \ref{eg:on}, \(W_n(i,j)\) uses the same smoothing parameter \(\ell_n\) for both tapering and subsampling.
-Consequently, tuning \(\ell_n\) affects the statistical and computational efficiency simultaneously, which is usually undesirable.
-By choosing separate parameters for tapering and subsampling, \hyperref[eq:genClass]{$\hat{\sigma}_n^2$} can be tailored for different tasks.
+Principle \hyperref[prin:LASER]{S} allows tuning statistical and computational properties separately.
+To tune the tapering and subsampling behaviors, $W_{\bart}$ in \cref{eq:winBart} uses the same $\ell_n$, whereas $W_{\Lest}$ in \cref{eq:winL} uses the same $\ell_{i\vee j}$.
+Consequently, they sacrifice computational and statistical efficiency, respectively.